luhis/luhis.github.io/src/blog/debugging-dotnet-with-fiddler.md

 HttpClient.DefaultProxy = proxy;
 ```

-I put this into the constructor of my `Startup` class.
+I put this into the constructor of my `csharp¬Startup` class.
 It works for me, I plan to remove the code once I'm done with debugging, but you could put a debug clause around it if you wanted to leave it there in production.

 ![Fiddler](./images/Fiddler.png)